zvxzdx/runeforge-wiki-ru/home.md

 title: Home
 description: Runeforge Wiki Main Page
 published: true
-date: 2024-02-08T16:09:34.331Z
+date: 2024-02-09T18:23:23.687Z
 tags:
 editor: markdown
 dateCreated: 2024-02-07T11:55:37.251Z
 ---

-> **This Wiki is now the official Runeforge Wiki!**
+> **Construction ahead!**
-Keep in mind, we are working on this wiki to get it filled!
-Any contribution is welcome but expect bugs, missing features and missing pages.
+While you are browsing, you might find missing pages or features.
+We are still heavily working on improving the wiki and to add more content.
+If you want to contribute: [Apply as a Contributor!](/posting-guide-landing/apply-con)
-{.is-success}
+{.is-warning}

 # Welcome to the Runeforge Wiki
 This wiki is for custom skins (also known as custom content) and provides a source of information across the League of Legends modding community.